rcbensley/mariadb/Python.md

 The amount of mind share around python is unprecedented and unmatched.

 I hate that it's ubiquity was partly responsible for the demise of Scheme and Lisp.
 Boo!
+I love that some of what makes Lisp awesome is in Python.
+Yay!

 ## Versions
 |OS|Version|Source|Notes|